vecto-ai/vecto-ai.github.io/README.md

 nikola-powered version of vecto website

-use nikola>8, if pip install, use --pre nikola build to see output in output folder or nikola serve/auto

 clone with --recurse-submodules

+nikola version >8 is required, if using pip install, add --pre option `nikola build` to see output in output folder or `nikola auto`